BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Please make sure that the name of the e-model matches an entry of the file ``recipes.json``.

 The results of the extraction (if all goes well), should appear at the path mentioned in the entry ``features`` of the recipe.
 By convention, this path is usually set to ``./config/features/EMODEL_NAME.json``.
+The features file contains the ``efeatures`` and ``protocols``.
+The ``efeatures`` is a list of dictionaries, where each entry contains a feature associated with a specific protocol. ``protocols`` is also a list of dictionaries; each entry in this list contains the protocol's name, amplitude, among other details.

 If you asked for the extraction to be plotted in the settings, the plots will be in ``./figures/EMODEL_NAME/extraction/``.
 The folder contains figures for each cell that has been extracted.
 Each cell folder should have plots for:

 * Individual features vs relative/absolute stimulus amplitude.
 * Recordings plot for each protocol specified during extraction.

-Note that our extraction process utilizes traces from just one cell in this example, leading to limited sample sizes and occasionally, small or zero standard deviations (std) for certain features.
-This can inflate feature scores post-optimization.
+Note that our extraction process utilises traces from just one cell in this example, leading to limited sample sizes and occasionally, small or zero standard deviations (std) for certain features.
+This can inflate feature scores post-optimisation.
 To counteract this, any calculated std of zero during extraction is replaced by a default value specified in the ``default_std_deviation`` of the ``pipeline_settings`` as mentioned in the ``recipes.json``, please refer to the `Configuration`_ section.

 For a complete description of the extraction process, its inner working and settings please refer the `README and examples of BluePyEfe on GitHub <https://github.com/BlueBrain/BluePyEfe/>`_.